german-gonzalez/networkingworkshop/Lab1Instructions.md

 ## Overview of architecture

-In lab 1 we will be deploying a transit gateway, and linking two VPCs together, as shown in the diagram below:
+In lab 1 we will be deploying a Transit Gateway, and linking two VPCs together, as shown in the diagram below:

 ![Lab1 Architecture](img/lab1.png)